BoxXV/boxxv.github.io/_posts/2020-05-01-c-sharp-in-depth-fourth-edition-review.md

 -----

-### Chapter 4.Saying nothing with nullable types

-#### 4.1 What do you do when you just don’t have a value?
-- 4.1.1 Why value type variables can’t be null
-- 4.1.2 Patterns for representing null values in C# 1
+### Chapter 4.
+C# 4: Improving interoperability

+#### 4.1 Dynamic typing
+- 4.1.1 Introduction to dynamic typing
+- 4.1.2 Dynamic behavior beyond reflection
+- 4.1.3 A brief look behind the scenes
+- 4.1.4 Limitations and surprises in dynamic typing
+- 4.1.5 Usage suggestions

-#### 4.2 System.Nullable<T> and System.Nullable
+#### 4.2 Optional parameters and named arguments
-- 4.2.1 Introducing Nullable<T>
-- 4.2.2 Boxing Nullable<T> and unboxing
+- 4.2.1 Parameters with default values and arguments with names
+- 4.2.2 Determining the meaning of a method call
-- 4.2.3 Equality of Nullable<T> instances
+- 4.2.3 Impact on versioning
-- 4.2.4 Support from the nongeneric Nullable class

-#### 4.3 C# 2’s syntactic sugar for nullable types
+#### 4.3 COM interoperability improvements
-- 4.3.1 The ? modifier
+- 4.3.1 Linking primary interop assemblies
-- 4.3.2 Assigning and comparing with null
+- 4.3.2 Optional parameters in COM
-- 4.3.3 Nullable conversions and operators
+- 4.3.3 Named indexers
-- 4.3.4 Nullable logic
-- 4.3.5 Using the as operator with nullable types
-- 4.3.6 The null coalescing operator

-#### 4.4 Novel uses of nullable types
+#### 4.4 Generic variance
-- 4.4.1 Trying an operation without using output parameters
-- 4.4.2 Painless comparisons with the null coalescing operator
+- 4.4.1 Simple examples of variance in action
+- 4.4.2 Syntax for variance in interface and delegate declarations
+- 4.4.3 Restrictions on using variance
+- 4.4.4 Generic variance in practice

-#### 4.5 Summary
+#### Summary

 -----